Medical Policy for Ultra-trail Cape Town

 Accept to give all samples requested by UTCT’s Medical Team (costs covered by the organisation).
 Analysis results are then accessible via their ITRA runners’ health page;

-Answer any call from the Race Medical Team which may be sent to them, based on the medical information concerning them so as to discuss their ability to be involved in the race.
+Answer any calls from the Race Medical Team which may be sent to them, based on the medical information concerning them so as to discuss their ability to be involved in the race.

 Ultra-trail Cape Town subscribes to the ITRA health policy:

 The term “health policy” refers to all actions implemented by ITRA to protect runners’ health and to contribute to doping-free sport.

 ITRA health policy is part of its general mission of developing and promoting trail-running.
 It aims to improve the quality of organisations and the safety of participants, but also to promote a discipline that respects the spirit and values of sport as formalised in the ITRA ethics charter.

 ITRA health policy is based on a belief: runners' health is everyone’s business – runners and their entourage, race organisers and sports brands.

 ITRA health policy is divided into 4 main strategic principles: